 Stray dogs are taken to the dog pound where the local council pays for them to stay for 7 days.
 If unclaimed, these dogs have no one else to pay their boarding fees and will be put to sleep.

-This is where Homeless Hounds gets involved; with their team of volunteers, fosterers and rescue contacts, the rescue finds a safe place for this dog to go.
+This is where Homeless Hounds gets involved.
+With their team of volunteers, fosterers and rescue contacts, the rescue finds a safe place for this dog to go.

-Unfortunately, a space can’t always be found for all of the dogs who need one, so they go to our emergency kennels until a better place can be found.
+Unfortunately, a space can’t always be found for all of the dogs who need one, so they go to emergency kennels until a better place can be found.

 1. Donate – running costs are astronomical and entirely funded through donations.
 Whether you can spare £1 or have a spare £100 every penny is valuable and welcome.